 How to Observe Memorial Day

-In between the outdoor activities and food, don't forget to acknowledge the real meaning of Memorial Day—honoring those who lost their lives while serving in the armed forces.
 Lay flowers on the grave of a family member or friend who died while serving.
 If you don't personally know any fallen soldiers, visit a local cemetery anyway.
-After all, you may not be here if it weren't for their sacrifice.
+After all, you would not be here if it weren't for their sacrifice.

 Participate in the National Moment of Remembrance

-No matter where you are or what you're doing, pause for one minute at 3:00 PM local time to quietly reflect on those who died while serving in the military.
 By doing so, you'll be joining millions of Americans in national unity to honor Memorial Day for what it truly is — a day for those who made the ultimate sacrifice.

 Why Memorial Day is Important

 While the outdoor grilling, parades, and beautiful summer weather are some of our favorite perks of Memorial Day, the last Monday in May is the best time of year to quietly reflect on the men and women who made the ultimate sacrifice for our country.
-They make us feel inspired and challenged to be better than we are today— and that's a wonderful feeling!
+They make us feel inspired and challenged to be better— and that's a wonderful feeling!

 We know, we know — summer officially begins on June 21.
 But in the minds of all Americans, summer actually begins on Memorial Day.
-That means it's totally okay to dust off the grill, fill up the pool, and change into our bathing suits.
+That means it's totally okay to dust off the grill, fill up the pool, and unplug.

 Since Memorial Day is a federal holiday with a built-in three-day weekend, we have an extra day to catch up on quality time with family members.
-For those of us with relatives who died while serving in the military, Memorial Day is an extra special time for remembering and honoring those loved ones.
+For those of us with relatives who died while serving in the military, Memorial Day is sacred.